Arhis/snake/README.md

 # snake

-This reposotory is about studying of OOP, here is an example how to make a game called "snake" by using C# language!
+This repository is about studying of OOP, here is an example how to make a game called "snake" by using C# language!
 I am not an owner of this code, but I am doing rebuilding this code for training purposes.
 Thanks!!